DhavalSharma19/ISSU_Tool_Automation/README.md

 ### Copy Through Kstack :- <br>

 <pre>
-""We check if we can use kstack or not as copying files through use-kstack enables faster copy times.
+"" We check if we can use kstack or not as copying files through use-kstack enables faster copy times.
 This option can be beneficial when copying files from remote servers that are multiple hops from the switch.
-The use-kstack option work with copying files from, and to, the switch though standard file copy features, such as scp and sftp.""
+The use-kstack option work with copying files from, and to, the switch though standard file copy features, such as scp and sftp. ""
 </pre>

 ### Compact Copy :- <br>